Melatonin & Sleep: How the ‘darkness hormone’ controls your sleep

 What is Melatonin?

-Melatonin is the hormone which governs your sleeping and waking cycle.
+Melatonin is actually the hormone which governs your sleeping and waking cycle.

 Of course other hormones and neurotransmitters are involved in regulating sleep, but it is melatonin which has the biggest influence on your sleeping patterns, and it in large part dictates how good your sleep is, when it takes place, and how long it lasts.